ThatMG393/panfrost-gallium-mesa/docs/envvars.rst

       possible) or added in the Mesa-wide driconf (if closed source).
    ``dirty``
       In debug builds only: disable dirty tracking optimizations.
+   ``nowc``
+      Disable write-combining (force all allocations to be write-through).
+This may be useful for diagnosing certain performance issues.
+Note imported buffers may still be write-combined.

 .. envvar:: AGX_MESA_DEBUG